 This tour is meant to allow you to discover life in the wild.
 It is important to be in good physical shape to take part in this trip as we will have to paddle for up to 5 hours per day (average of 15km per day).
 Knowing how to swim is mandatory.
 On certain sections of the river, we will force to portage our canoes.
 The advantage of this river is that it has little portage section.
 The weight of a 2-person canoe is 35kg.
 Is not necessary to know the paddling techniques as our guides will show them to you during the trip.

 Wilderness Camping: camping on the river shore with only tent sites and fire pit.
 No running water or electricity so no showers.
 Your guides will have the necessary equipment to set up a dry toilet.
 D1 to D10 – Wilderness Camping on the shores of the Bazin and Gatineau rivers, in double occupancy.
-The guide has access to a satellite phone enabling him to communicate with the nearest help in case of emergency.
+The guide has access to communication tools enabling him to communicate with the nearest help in case of emergency.
 No outside contact will be possible during those 10 days.